TomasRan/awesome-pie-chart/README.md

 ```

 #### configuration
-Here are the description of the parameters.Be careful that the configruation is netsted.And the validation of data should be handled outside of the component.
+Here are the description of the parameters.
+Be careful that the configruation is netsted.And the validation of data should be handled outside of the component.

 #####Attribute
 There is a detailed description about the attributes in [pie-chart.js](https://github.com/TomasRan/awesome-pie-chart/blob/master/pie-chart.js).